Women, Infants, and Children (WIC) Program

 WIC has local offices all over Idaho.
 If you live in Bonneville, Clark, Custer, Fremont, Jefferson, Lemhi, Madison, or Teton Counties, click here to find your local WIC office.

-For WIC offices outside of Eastern Idaho Public Health District's region, you may contact the Idaho CareLine by calling 2-1-1 to find the WIC office nearest you.
+For WIC offices outside of Eastern Idaho Public Health's region, you may contact the Idaho CareLine by calling 2-1-1 to find the WIC office nearest you.

 For More Information